hackclub/OnBoard/README.md

 ## Trick or Trace - *until Oct 21st* 🎃
 > This Halloween season, OnBoard is launching [Trick or Trace](https://trickortrace.hackclub.com/), a Halloween-themed PCB design contest!
-The top submissions will get a $100 grant for tools/parts to build your project – not restricted to just PCB fabrication.
+The top submissions will get an additional $100 grant ontop of the regular grant, for tools/parts to build your project – not restricted to PCB fabrication.

 ## Requirements